Skip to content

 Section titled “6.
 Pathophysiology and Detailed Mechanisms”

-Demodex folliculorum aggregates in multiple eyelash follicles and feeds on basal keratinocytes1)6).
-This causes local cell damage and reactive hyperkeratosis, and the formed keratin accumulates at the base of the eyelashes together with mite feces and debris, forming cylindrical dandruff1).
+Demodex folliculorum aggregates in multiple numbers within eyelash follicles and feeds on basal keratinocytes1)6).
+This causes local cell damage and reactive hyperkeratosis, and the formed keratin accumulates at the base of the eyelashes along with mite feces and debris, forming cylindrical dandruff1).
 Chronic inflammation around the follicle contributes to eyelash loss, misdirection, and follicle destruction.

-On the other hand, Demodex brevis parasitizes singly within the ducts of the meibomian glands and Zeis glands, physically obstructing the gland lumen1)5)6).
-Histologically, granulomatous reactions, acinar atrophy, and qualitative and quantitative decreases in lipid secretion are observed, presenting MGD-like clinical findings and chalazion-like changes5)6).
-In the case of Zhang and Liang, 15 D. brevis were detected in the meibum of a 46-year-old man with meibomian gland orifice obstruction, telangiectasia, and superficial keratopathy, indicating the existence of cases where parasites lurk within the glands even when external findings are mild5).
+On the other hand, Demodex brevis parasitizes alone within the ducts of the meibomian glands and Zeis glands, physically obstructing the glandular lumen1)5)6).
+Histologically, granulomatous reactions, acinar atrophy, and qualitative and quantitative decreases in lipid secretion are observed, presenting with MGD-like clinical findings and chalazion-like changes5)6).
+In the case reported by Zhang and Liang, 15 D. brevis mites were detected in the meibum of a 46-year-old man who presented with obstruction of meibomian gland openings, telangiectasia, and superficial keratopathy, indicating that intraductal parasitism can occur even when external findings are subtle5).

 2. Immunological mechanisms

-Demodex excreta, secretions, and carcasses induce a delayed-type hypersensitivity reaction in the host1).
-This reaction is particularly pronounced in rosacea patients and is thought to explain the high comorbidity rate of ocular rosacea and Demodex blepharitis1).
+Excretions, secretions, and dead bodies of Demodex induce a delayed-type hypersensitivity reaction in the host1).
+This reaction is particularly pronounced in patients with rosacea and is thought to explain the high comorbidity rate of ocular rosacea and Demodex blepharitis1).

-In the tear cytokine profile, increases in IL-1β, IL-17, and MMP-9 have been reported, and decreases in these cytokines have been confirmed after tea tree oil treatment6).
-Upregulation of Toll-like receptor 2 (TLR2) has also been reported, suggesting inflammation amplification via the innate immune pathway1).
+In the tear cytokine profile, increases in IL-1β, IL-17, and MMP-9 have been reported, and these cytokines have been confirmed to decrease after tea tree oil treatment6).
+Upregulation of Toll-like receptor 2 (TLR2) has also been reported, suggesting amplification of inflammation via the innate immune pathway1).

 3. Bacterial vector hypothesis

-It has been suggested that bacteria adhering to the surface or gastrointestinal tract of Demodex may act as independent inflammatory triggers1)6).
+It has been suggested that bacteria adhering to the surface or digestive tract of Demodex may act as independent inflammatory triggers1)6).
 Candidate bacteria include Bacillus oleronius, Staphylococcus aureus, Acinetobacter baumannii, and Streptococcus pneumoniae, and the hypothesis is that host immune responses to these antigens exacerbate chronic inflammation of the ocular surface1).
-In rosacea patients, serum reactivity to B. oleronius antigens has been reported to be significantly higher than in healthy individuals1).
+In patients with rosacea, serum reactivity to B. oleronius antigens has been reported to be significantly higher than in healthy individuals1).

 4. Overlap with MGD pathophysiology

-The Japanese Ophthalmological Society Guidelines for Meibomian Gland Dysfunction 2023 propose two core mechanisms for the pathophysiology of hyposecretory MGD4): obstruction of the meibomian gland orifice due to hyperkeratinization of the ductal epithelium, and abnormal differentiation, acinar atrophy, and decreased meibum quality due to changes in meibocytes4).
-The guidelines list aging, sex hormones (androgens), bacterial infection, Demodex, inflammation/allergy, neural factors, vascular factors, medications, and incomplete blinking as upstream factors4).
+The pathophysiology of hyposecretory MGD is primarily organized into two core mechanisms4): obstruction of meibomian gland openings due to hyperkeratinization of the ductal epithelium and abnormal differentiation, acinar atrophy, and decreased meibum quality due to changes in meibocytes4).
+Upstream factors include aging, sex hormones (androgens), bacterial infection, Demodex, inflammation/allergy, neural factors, vascular factors, medications, and incomplete blinking4).

-Therefore, Demodex blepharitis adds physicochemical stress to the ducts and acini at the entrance of the MGD pathological cascade, promoting the progression of MGD.
+Therefore, Demodex blepharitis is positioned to add physicochemical stress to the ducts and acini at the entry side of the MGD pathological cascade, promoting the progression of MGD.
 In clinical practice, Demodex blepharitis and MGD exacerbate each other, so it is a principle to treat both simultaneously4)6).

 In patients with cutaneous rosacea, Demodex density increases several times that of healthy individuals1).
 Rosacea treatments such as oral doxycycline and topical ivermectin can simultaneously improve Demodex density and ocular symptoms1).
 Therefore, when evaluating chronic, treatment-resistant Demodex blepharitis, it is useful to collaborate with a dermatologist to assess systemic rosacea.